rajeshwari269/Trip-Assistant/README.md

 > **Note:**
 >
+> - For MongoDB connection: The application uses `server/config/db.js` to connect to your MongoDB database using the connection string in your `.env` file.
-> - Ensure your MongoDB server is running and update the backend connection string as needed (see `server/server.js`).
+> - For local development: Ensure your MongoDB server is running before starting the application.
+> - For MongoDB Atlas: Make sure your IP address is whitelisted in the Atlas dashboard.
-> - The application uses a custom authentication system, no external auth provider setup required.
+> - The application uses a custom JWT-based authentication system, no external auth provider setup required.
-> - Keep your API keys secure and never commit them to version control.
+> - Keep your API keys and database credentials secure and never commit them to version control.

 ---